pgailinas/videoqa-representation-comparison/docs/07_Run_Representation_VideoQA.md

 ### Fusion MLP Classifier

 The video and text embeddings are first projected into a shared fusion space and then concatenated into a single multimodal representation.
+This approach allows the classifier to learn relationships between the two modalities that are not captured by cosine similarity alone.
 A multilayer perceptron (MLP) learns to assign a score to each candidate answer.

 **Fusion**